 AMRAP workouts reap many of the same benefits as HIIT sessions, including burning many calories in a short period of time (which will help you get into a caloric deficit if weight loss is your goal), targeting different muscle groups, and building mental toughness – to name just a few.

-AMRAP sessions are best performed in programmes alongside weight training, so that you achieve a balance of muscle strength, coordination, and hypertrophy from the weight training, in addition to cardiovascular fitness and caloric burn from the AMRAP sessions.
+Ideally, you should perform AMRAP sessions in programmes alongside weight training.
+This way, you will achieve a balance of muscle strength, coordination, and hypertrophy from the weight training, in addition to cardiovascular fitness and caloric burn from the AMRAP sessions.

-Here is a great AMRAP session to get you started!
+Here is a great AMRAP workout session to get you started!

 If you fancy trying out an AMRAP session, here is a quick example, designed as a workout ‘finisher’, performed at the end of your workout: